Teodolinda Barolini

-Teodolinda Barolini is the Lorenzo Da Ponte Professor of Italian at Columbia University, and has twice served as Chair of the Department of Italian (1992–2004, 2011–2014).
+Teodolinda Barolini (born December 19, 1951) is the Lorenzo Da Ponte Professor of Italian at Columbia University, and has twice served as Chair of the Department of Italian (1992–2004, 2011–2014).

 Early life

-Barolini was born December 19, 1951 in Syracuse, New York.
+Barolini was born December 19, 1951, in Syracuse, New York.
 She is the daughter of Antonio Barolini and Helen Barolini.

 Career

 In 1998, Barolini was awarded a Guggenheim Fellowship for the study of Italian literature.
 From 1997 to 2003, she served as president of the Dante Society of America.
 She was elected to the American Philosophical Society in 2002.
 In 2007, she won a Flaiano Prize in Italian Studies.
 She is currently the editor-in-chief of Columbia University's Digital Dante website.

 She has written on the poetry of Dante, Petrarch and Boccaccio.

 Personal life

-Barolini is married to James J. Valentini, professor of Chemistry at Columbia and the sixteenth and current Dean of Columbia College.
+Barolini is married to James J. Valentini, professor of Chemistry at Columbia and the sixteenth Dean of Columbia College.